garden-io/garden/docs/reference/module-types/helm.md

 [tasks](#tasks) > timeout

-Maximum duration (in seconds) of the test run.
+Maximum duration (in seconds) of the task's execution.

 | Type     | Required | Default |
 | -------- | -------- | ------- |